AledPeart/cardiff_skateboard_club/README.md

 ## User stories
 Here I will address the aims and goals of the store from both the perspectives of a new user, registered user and of the owner.

-### As a new user I want to
-* Quickly and easily understand the purpose of the site to decide if I want to stay
-* Have clear navigation tools to move around the site to find what I am looking for easily
-* Be able to browse the full range of available products to decide if there is something I wish to purchase
-* Be able to filter the products by their specific categories or brands so I can browse a particular brand or category I am looking for
-* Search for items in the shop by their name or description so I can easily find items I am looking for
-* Sort the items in the shop by price, name, brand and category to find items within my budget, or within my desired brand/category
-* View individual product details to decide if a product meets my needs
-* See product reviews and ratings from other users, so I can buy an item with confidence
-* Add items to my bag easily so that I can continue to browse the store and make further purchases
-* View my bag, and make adjustments to it before I check out, to enjoy a convenient and pleasant experience
-* Create an account easily so I cake purchases and save my details for future use
-* Have my performed actions confirmed to me so I am sure my intended action was completed
-### As a registered user I also want to
-* Easily log in or out so I can view my personal profile
-* Be able to save and remove items to a wishlist so I can decide if I want purchase them later
-* View and edit my delivery and account details to ensure my details are correct
-* Leave a product review
-* Edit my reviews so that I can ensure the reviews are correct
-* View my purchase history so I can keep track of past orders
-* Receive confirmation emails following a purchase so I know the purchase was successful
-### As the site owner I want
-* Be able to add, edit or delete products to keep the store updated
-* Ensure that only superusers are able to add, edit or delete products in order to maintain control of the items in the store
-* Be able to edit or delete a users review in case it may be inappropriate or unfair.

 | As a first time visitor.... | I want to....                                                        | So that I can.....                                                 |
 |-----------------------------|----------------------------------------------------------------------|--------------------------------------------------------------------|